 - UX/UI Development

 We all know that computer networks are now ubiquitous parts of the business landscape.
 But were you aware that network engineers boast one of the best starting salaries for entry-level employees?
-In addition to all of the touchy-feely aspects of our personality type, ENFP-ers love the experience of tracking down and solving the complex puzzles that network issues pose.
+In addition to all of the touchy-feely aspects of our personality type, ENFP-ers love the experience of tracking down and solving complex network issues.
 It’s fun and challenging, occupies our entire brain, and gives us a rush every time we fix an issue.
 As a bonus, network engineers use the sorts of intuition and creativity that ENFP types have.

 To qualify for work as a network engineer, get lots of hands-on training on network equipment.
-It’s possible to buy used switches and routers for super-duper cheap (seriously—sometimes for pennies), and there are also some excellent virtual environments available for free that give you practical experience with pretty much any device out there.
+It’s possible to buy used switches and routers for super-duper cheap (seriously—sometimes for pennies).
+There are also some excellent virtual environments available for free that give you practical experience with pretty much any device out there.
 Start taking certification courses, too.
 Cisco and Sun both offer robust training programs and certification tracks that give you everything you need to become a world-class network guru.

 You knew it was coming, right?
 I mean, I’m the one writing this article, and I’m an ENFP.
-It makes sense that writing, an often deeply creative endeavor, would be right down this personality type’s alley.
+It makes sense that writing, an often deeply creative endeavor, would be a great job for ENFPs.
 If you think that writing is all novels and short stories, think again.
 That pesky old internet is packed to the rafters with web pages, and almost all of them contain at least a little writing.
 A confident writer has no trouble keeping themselves employed and gets a little burst in the pleasure center of the brain every time they come up with… stuff that’s… uh… real good.
 Give writing a try if you find yourself cringing when you run across badly written websites.

 This career is the easiest one of all of them to train for.
 All that’s required is some time and enough energy to force yourself to the keyboard.
 Write a little every day— it doesn’t matter what, just keep your hand in.
 Your voice will strengthen over time, and you’ll get much faster at your work, too.
 Visit sites that cater to freelance writers and other job seekers, and above all, read, read, read.
 Reading about your broad interests keeps your mind flexible in the long term and impacts your own prose by injecting variety into your phrasing.
 And reading is marvelous entertainment and a fantastic way to spend your time, as a nice bonus.